Sharing from Behind the Walls

 …The whole heart and essence of A.A. can be seen just by looking at it.”

-Step Three, Tradition Three and the Third Concept of World Services
+Step Four, Tradition Four and the Fourth Concept of World Services